-AR-15 Dimpled Primer Safety Tip
+AR-15 Rifle Safety Tip

 Today I want to share a AR-15 Rifle Safety Tip for those that have decided to keep an AR-15 rifle in Condition 3 (The chamber is empty and hammer is down with a charged magazine in the gun).
 Typically this is used for “trunk guns” or law enforcement patrol rifles.
 Occasionally someone in a rural area may choose this combination of firearm and condition of loading for a home defense firearm.
 However, living in a subdivision, I worry about over penetration so I use a shotgun instead.